redis/redis-doc/topics/sentinel.md

 * **SENTINEL CONFIG GET `<name>`** (`>= 6.2`) Get the current value of a global Sentinel configuration parameter.
 The specified name may be a wildcard, similar to the Redis `CONFIG GET` command.
 * **SENTINEL CONFIG SET `<name>` `<value>`** (`>= 6.2`) Set the value of a global Sentinel configuration parameter.
 * **SENTINEL CKQUORUM `<master name>`** Check if the current Sentinel configuration is able to reach the quorum needed to failover a master, and the majority needed to authorize the failover.
 This command should be used in monitoring systems to check if a Sentinel deployment is ok.
 * **SENTINEL FLUSHCONFIG** Force Sentinel to rewrite its configuration on disk, including the current Sentinel state.
 Normally Sentinel rewrites the configuration every time something changes in its state (in the context of the subset of the state which is persisted on disk across restart).
 However sometimes it is possible that the configuration file is lost because of operation errors, disk failures, package upgrade scripts or configuration managers.
-In those cases a way to to force Sentinel to rewrite the configuration file is handy.
+In those cases a way to force Sentinel to rewrite the configuration file is handy.
 This command works even if the previous configuration file is completely missing.
 * **SENTINEL FAILOVER `<master name>`** Force a failover as if the master was not reachable, and without asking for agreement to other Sentinels (however a new version of the configuration will be published so that the other Sentinels will update their configurations).
 * **SENTINEL GET-MASTER-ADDR-BY-NAME `<master name>`** Return the ip and port number of the master with that name.
 If a failover is in progress or terminated successfully for this master it returns the address and port of the promoted replica.
 * **SENTINEL INFO-CACHE** (`>= 3.2`) Return cached `INFO` output from masters and replicas.